cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 ```

 !!!
 Important
-    By default the `recovery` method strictly uses the `name` of the
+    By default, the `recovery` method strictly uses the `name` of the
     cluster in the `externalClusters` section as the name of the main folder
-    of the backup data within the object store, which is normally reserved
+    of the backup data within the object store.
+This name is normally reserved
     for the name of the server.
 You can specify a different folder name
-    with the `barmanObjectStore.serverName` property.
+    using the `barmanObjectStore.serverName` property.

 !!!
 Note
-    In the above example we are taking advantage of the parallel WAL restore
+    This example takes advantage of the parallel WAL restore
     feature, dedicating up to 8 jobs to concurrently fetch the required WAL
     files from the archive.
 This feature can appreciably reduce the recovery time.
     Make sure that you plan ahead for this scenario and correctly tune the
     value of this parameter for your environment.
-It will certainly make a
+It will make a
-    difference **when** (not if) you'll need it.
+    difference when you need it, and you will.

 ## Recovery from `VolumeSnapshot` objects

 !!!
 Warning
-    When creating replicas after having recovered the primary instance from
+    When creating replicas after recovering the primary instance from
     the volume snapshot, the operator might end up using `pg_basebackup`
-    to synchronize them, resulting in a slower process depending on the size
+    to synchronize them.
+This behavior results in a slower process, depending on the size
     of the database.
 This limitation will be lifted in the future when support
-    for online backups and PVC cloning will be introduced.
+    for online backups and PVC cloning are introduced.

 CloudNativePG can create a new cluster from a `VolumeSnapshot` of a PVC of an
 existing `Cluster` that's been taken using the declarative API for
 [volume snapshot backups](backup_volumesnapshot.md).
-You will need to specify the name of the snapshot, as in the following example:
+You must specify the name of the snapshot, as in the following example:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1